ashen007/LearningGen/02-gen/01-problems-and-how-to-solve.md

   - update values of some subset of the random variables

 these are abstract data types so users do not need to worry about there internal behaviors and implementations.

+key takeaways from abstract data types,

+- provide set of primitive operations for implementing inference algorithms. (including generating execution trace, querying executions trace and gradients of the values of random variables, updating execution trace)
+- typically they will automatically implement, of course unless user need to change it to meet their need
+- even through gen has multiple PPL, they all generate the same abstract data types but has different tradeoffs
+- gen's design allows to more efficient implementations of abstract data types and analyzing, compiling, optimizing and high-level user inference code